You will generally make use of these in your specs:

 The path to the ctest executable.

 This macro is suitable only for rare compatibility reasons.
-Once all active Fedora releases will use out-of-source builds, this macro will be redundant (same as
+For normal out-of-source builds, this macro is the same as

 -DCMAKE_SKIP_RPATH:BOOL=ON.
 With recent cmake-2.4, it should not be used.
 This CMake version should handle RPATHs issues correctly (set them in build-dir, remove them during installation).
 Setting

 CMAKE_SKIP_RPATH for this version would avoid RPATHs in build-dir too.
 This might link binaries against system-libraries (e.g. when a previous version of the package was installed) instead of the libraries which were created by the build.

 Nevertheless, RPATH issues might arise when CMake was used improperly.
 For example, installing a target with